Transform Your Relationship with Couples Therapy Denver

 To schedule a consultation call, please use this booking link.

-We’re an out-of-network provider, which means we do not bill your insurance company directly but can provide a receipt for the sessions you paid for called a Superbill, upon request.
-You can submit this to your insurance provider for any out-of-network benefits you may have and they may issue a reimbursement check.
-We recommend contacting your insurance company before beginning therapy to find out what your out-of-network benefits are.
+• We’re an out-of-network provider, which means we do not bill your insurance company directly but can provide a receipt for the sessions you paid for, called a Superbill, upon request.
+You can submit this to your insurance provider for any out-of-network benefits you may have, and they may issue a reimbursement check.
+We recommend contacting your insurance company before beginning therapy to learn about your out-of-network benefits.

 To schedule a consultation call, please use this booking link.

-We request at least 48 hours advance notice for couples therapy sessions if you wish to cancel or reschedule your session.
+• We request at least 48 hours’ advance notice if you wish to cancel or reschedule your session.

 To schedule a consultation call, please use this booking link.